Generic Name: Methadone hydrochloride

 Paradoxical Effects of Antiretroviral Agents on Methadone Hydrochloride Tablets

-Concurrent use of certain protease inhibitors with CYP3A4 inhibitory activity, alone and in combination, such as abacavir, amprenavir, darunavir+ritonavir, efavirenz, nelfinavir, nevirapine, ritonavir, telaprevir, lopinavir+ritonavir, saquinavir+ritonavir, and tipranvir+ritonavir, has resulted in increased clearance or decreased plasma levels of Methadone.
+Concurrent use of certain antiretroviral agents with CYP3A4 inhibitory activity, alone and in combination, such as abacavir, amprenavir, darunavir+ritonavir, efavirenz, nelfinavir, nevirapine, ritonavir, telaprevir, lopinavir+ritonavir, saquinavir+ritonavir, and tipranvir+ritonavir, has resulted in increased clearance or decreased plasma levels of Methadone.
 This may result in reduced efficacy of Methadone hydrochloride tablets and could precipitate a withdrawal syndrome.
-Monitor Methadone-maintained patients receiving any of these anti-retroviral therapies closely for evidence of withdrawal effects and adjust the Methadone dose accordingly.
+Monitor Methadone-maintained patients receiving any of these antiretroviral therapies closely for evidence of withdrawal effects and adjust the Methadone dose accordingly.

 Zidovudine: Experimental evidence demonstrated that Methadone increased the AUC of zidovudine, which could result in toxic effects.